smufin/smufin-core/README.md

-# smufin: Mutation Finder and Genome Comparison Toolset
+# smufin: Mutation Finder and Genome Comparison

 *smufin* is a mutation finder and side-by-side genome comparison and manipulation toolset based on k-mers.
 It's both the current reference